Skip to content

 Summary

 Multiple inheritance is a powerful type composition mechanism, but it must be used with caution.
-In this chapter, we mastered three key judgments: multiple interface inheritance (where all base classes are pure virtual functions) is safe and should be the preferred approach; virtual inheritance can solve data duplication and ambiguity in diamond inheritance, but it introduces additional layout complexity; and when reusing functional implementations, composition is almost always a better choice than inheritance.
+In this chapter, we mastered three key judgments: multiple interface inheritance (base classes are all pure virtual functions) is safe and should be the first choice; virtual inheritance can solve data duplication and ambiguity in diamond inheritance, but introduces additional layout complexity; when reusing functional implementations, composition is almost always a better choice than inheritance.

-In the next chapter, we will synthesize our knowledge of classes, inheritance, and polymorphism through a complete mini-project, experiencing how object-oriented design operates in real-world development.
+In the next chapter, we will synthesize our knowledge of classes, inheritance, and polymorphism by building a complete mini-project to experience how object-oriented design operates in real-world development.